CEODemitri/Shoe-Show-V3/README.md

-# Silly me
+# Silly Me

-version three after a failed ruby/rails attempt, and one vanilla js.
+Version 3 after a failed ruby/rails deploy attempt, and one vanilla js.
+I recreated this site for the third time because I have a vision in my head of what this site could be.
+My skills are approaching my idea and using this project as a measure of my Full Stack skills.

 ## Front End features